THOMASELOVE/500-sources/README.md

 This page houses additional sources (articles, etc.) for Dr. Love's PQHS / CRSP 500 course.

+In addition to these, you'll find a PDF version of Paul R. Rosenbaum's book *Observation and Experiment* from 2017 on our Shared Drive.

 Many additional sources will be presented and referenced in class, and those are gathered below, along with other references that I've used in the past.
 I expect you will read some, but not all of these items, depending on what is most useful to you.
 The PDF files [are available here](articles).
 Some are password-protected.
 The password will be revealed at the first class.

 - Abramson John, Chapter 2 "[Spinning the Evidence](articles/Abramson-OverdosedAmerica-chapter2.pdf)" from *Overdosed America*